 (F) This course is a continuation of PROG 1403 (Java Programming I).
-After a review, the student is introduced to more advanced programming concepts essential for students seeking a career in software development.
-Topics include: Object oriented programming and design, database access, lists, queues, trees, hash tables, graphs, recursion, and searching/sorting algorithms.
-Bit O notation will also be discussed.
-Prerequisite: PROG 1403 or Instructor Approval.
+After a review, the student is introduced to applied programming topics to prepare students for work as a software developer.
+Topics include: Generics, database access, design patterns, consumption of web services, multi-threading, and Java GUI (Outside lab time will be required).
+Prerequisite: PROG 1403.